Krischan-Klug/web-challenges/react-effects-and-fetch_pokemon-api-with-paging/README.md

 # React Effects and Fetch: Pokémon API with Paging

 We want to display a list of all Pokémon, but the API returns only `20` Pokémon at a time and has multiple pages.
-Let's write down the logic to browse through the individual pages.
+Let's write down the logic to browse through the individual pages..

 ## Task